Xahau/xahaud/src/xrpld/app/consensus/ConsensusExtensionsDesign.md

 non-critical: any disagreement in a ledger-written field is a ledger disagreement.
 It only keeps transaction ordering semantically tied to the entropy value and quality labels rather than to the accountability label.
-Hooks state their own requirements via the required `min_tier`/`min_count` arguments to `dice()`/`random()`: a hook that demands validator-tier entropy fails closed with `TOO_LITTLE_ENTROPY` on fallback ledgers, while a hook that opts into fallback-grade randomness must do so explicitly at the call site.
-Valid `min_tier` values are the stored entropy tiers 1..4; `min_count` must fit the on-ledger `EntropyCount` UINT16 field.
-Invalid requirements return `INVALID_ARGUMENT`, while valid-but-unmet requirements return `TOO_LITTLE_ENTROPY`.
+Hooks state their class requirement through the mandatory `min_tier` argument to `dice()`/`random()`: a hook that demands validator-tier entropy fails closed with `TOO_LITTLE_ENTROPY` on fallback ledgers, while a hook that opts into fallback-grade randomness must do so explicitly at the call site.
+Valid `min_tier` values are the stored entropy tiers 1..4; invalid requirements return `INVALID_ARGUMENT`, while valid-but-unmet requirements return `TOO_LITTLE_ENTROPY`.

+`entropy_status(write_ptr, write_len)` writes the fixed five-byte big-endian tuple `(tier:u8, count:u16, denominator:u16)` and returns the metadata's ledger
+age.
+This lets Hook code implement policies such as one-absent tolerance, proportional participation, or an absolute floor without widening the frozen draw API.
+It exposes no digest.
+Callers must classify tier before count or denominator arithmetic because fallback deliberately reports tier 1 and `0/0`.

 Open-ledger hook execution is provisional.
-During speculative open-ledger execution, `dice()`/`random()` can only use the previous ledger's finalized entropy; final buildLCL execution sees the current ledger's entropy pseudo-tx after it updates the SLE.
+During speculative open-ledger execution, `dice()`/`random()` and `entropy_status()` can only use the previous ledger's finalized entropy (status age 1); final buildLCL execution sees the current ledger's entropy pseudo-tx after it updates the SLE (status age 0).
 Hooks that need final entropy must treat open-ledger RNG results as previews.

 The fallback digest derives from the agreed pre-injection tx set hash to avoid circularity, and entropy pseudo-tx deduplication is value-based: if the agreed